sebhildebrandt/systeminformation/README.md

 trademark of Fabrice Bellard, bochs is a trademark of The Bochs Project, USB and USB Logo are trademarks of USB Implementation Forum, Bluetooth and Bluetooth Logo are trademarks of Bluetooth SIG, Android is a trademark of Google LLC, Parallels is a trademarks of Parallels International GmbH.
+Bun is a trademark of Codeblog Corp.
+Deno is a trademark of Deno Land Inc.

 All other trademarks are the property of their respective owners.